 Project Status, Governance, and Licensing

 Elasticsearch is now triple-licensed under AGPLv3, SSPL 1.0, and Elastic License 2.0 (user's choice).
 Elastic added AGPL in late 2024, which means parts of the source are again available under an OSI-approved license.
-In practice, though, Elastic's default distributions and managed offerings remain under Elastic License 2.0, and the licensing picture for commercial embedding and managed-service use is still more restrictive than a permissive open source project.
-For most organizations using Elasticsearch internally as a backend, this changes little.
-For vendors building commercial products or hosted services on top of it, the licensing still requires careful review.
+In practice, though, Elastic's default distributions and managed offerings remain under Elastic License 2.0, and commercial features (formerly bundled as X-Pack) sit behind paid subscriptions.
+For most organizations embedding Elasticsearch as a backend in their own application — not offering it as a managed service — there is effectively zero licensing risk.
+Vendors offering hosted Elasticsearch as a service still require careful legal review.

 OpenSearch stays on Apache 2.0 - the most permissive widely-used open source license.
 In September 2024, AWS transferred governance to the OpenSearch Software Foundation (OSSF) under the Linux Foundation.
 The foundation has grown since: BigData Boutique, OpenSource Connections, and Resolve Technology joined as General Members in March 2026, alongside 400+ contributing organizations and 3,000+ active contributors.
 This is no longer just "AWS's project" - it has vendor-neutral governance with a Technical Steering Committee and an open roadmap.